Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 ```
 **Cause**

-The selected MaterialsLib contained either no materials or no materials that did not already exist within the current BLEND file.
+The selected MaterialsLib contained either no materials or no materials that did not already exist within the current `BLEND`-file.

 **Solution**

-Remove the corresponding materials from the BLEND file before attempting to import them from XML.
+Remove the corresponding materials from the `BLEND`-file. before attempting to import them from XML.